-- 1. This request is to rezone a 30.40 acre site located approximately 370 feet south of the southwest corner of 20th Street and Roosevelt Street from R-4 (Multifamily Residence District) and R-5 (Multifamily Residence District) to WU (Walkable Urban Code) T4:3 EG (Eastlake-Garfield Transit Oriented Development District) and WU (Walkable Urban Code) T5:5 EG (Eastlake-Garfield Transit Oriented Development District) to allow multifamily residential.
-The site is currently developed with two affordable housing complexes owned by the City of Phoenix.
-Edison Park, a state owned social service building, and a surface parking lot are located to the north.
-A vacant parcel is and St. Luke's Medical Center are located to the south.
-Located to the west is the St. Luke's Medical Center, multifamily residential and the state owned social service building and a parking lot.
-To the east, across 20th Street, are commercial and single-family residential uses, and vacant parcels. - 2.
-The General Plan Land Use Map designations are Residential 10 to 15 dwelling units per acre and Public / Quasi-Public.
-The proposal is consistent with these land use designations. - 3.
+1. This request is to rezone a 11.07 acre site located approximately 190 feet south of the southwest corner of 18th Street and Van Buren Street from R-5 (Multifamily Residence District) to WU (Walkable Urban Code) T5:5 EG (Eastlake-Garfield Transit Oriented Development Policy District) to allow multifamily residential.
+The site is currently developed with an affordable housing complex owned by the City of Phoenix.
+Commercial uses are located to the north and south of the site.
+To the east, across 18th Street, are commercial, single-family and multifamily residential uses.
+To the west, across 17th Street, are single-family and multifamily residential uses.

+- The General Plan Land Use Map designations are Residential 10 to 15 dwelling units per acre and Commercial.
+The proposal is consistent with the Residential land use designation, but is not consistent with the Commercial designation.
+A General Plan Amendment is not required because the portion not consistent is under 10 acres. - 3.
 The Transit Oriented Development Strategic Policy Framework is part of the city's General Plan which identified planning typologies to describe urban environments.
 The identified environment for the 24th Street light rail station area is Minor Urban Center.
-Minor Urban Center is a place type characterized by medium to low intensity, with building heights typically from two to five stories, with incentive heights of up to seven stories.
+Minor Urban Center is a place type characterized by medium to low intensity with building heights typically from two to five stories with incentive heights of up to seven stories.
 Land uses may include entertainment, retail, mid-rise living and office employment.
-The proposed redevelopment generally falls within the parameters of the Minor Urban Center place type.

-4. The site is located within the Eastlake-Garfield TOD (Transit Oriented Development) District, the boundaries for which are Interstate 10 on the east and north, 7th Street on the west, and the Union Pacific Railroad on the south.
-The Policy Plan adopted for the Eastlake-Garfield TOD District provides a blueprint for fully achieving the transformative potential of light rail in a sustainable manner.
+The proposed project generally falls within the parameters of the Minor Urban Center place type. - 4.
+The site is located within the Eastlake-Garfield TOD (Transit Oriented Development) District, the boundaries for which are Interstate 10 on the east and north, 7th Street on the west, and the Union Pacific Railroad on the south.
+The policy plan adopted for the Eastlake-Garfield TOD District provides a blueprint for fully achieving the transformative potential of light rail in a sustainable manner.
 Changes advocated in the plan can lower transportation costs for residents, create new business opportunities, encourage active, healthy lifestyles, ensure Phoenix increases its competitive advantage in the global marketplace, and improve prosperity by growing the economy in locations with existing infrastructure and public services.
 In order to realize the implementation of the Vision and Master Plan for the Eastlake-Garfield TOD District, one key recommendation is the implementation of the Walkable Urban Code, a formbased zoning code.

-5. The site is within the CHOICE neighborhoods Planning and Action Grant Area.
+5. The site is within the CHOICE Neighborhoods Planning and Action Grant Area.
 The grant from the Department of Housing and Urban Development (HUD) is to assist in transforming distressed neighborhoods and public housing into mixed-income neighborhoods linking housing improvements with appropriate services, schools public assets, transportation, and access to jobs.
 The Policy Plan envisioned the receipt of this grant.
 The Eastlake-Garfield TOD Policy Plan, in the Land Use Element, mapped the areas to stabilize, retrofit and redevelop.
-The subject site is illustrated for redevelopment, which is consistent with the request.
+The subject site is illustrated for redevelopment, which is consitent with the request.